-Mix Muffin Batter: In a medium bowl, combine the flour, cocoa powder, baking powder and salt.
+Mix Muffin Batter: In a medium bowl, combine the flour, baking powder and salt.
 Set aside.
-In a small saucepan, melt the butter over low heat.
-Add the baking chocolate and stir until completely melted and well combined.
-Add the vegetable oil and brown sugar and stir until combined.
-The mixture will appear thick and grainy.
-Add chocolate mixture to the bowl of a stand mixer and beat on medium speed until smooth, about 1 to 2 minutes.
+In a separate bowl, add the cocoa powder and hot coffee and whisk to form a paste.
+To the bowl of a stand mixer, add the vegetable oil and brown sugar and beat on medium speed until blended, about 1 to 2 minutes (the mixture will resemble wet sand).
+Add the cocoa paste and mix to combine.
 With the mixer on low, add the milk, sour cream, beaten eggs and vanilla.
 Mix on medium just until combined.
-With the mixer on low, slowly add the flour/cocoa mixture to the wet ingredients, mixing until just combined.
+With the mixer on low, slowly add the flour mixture to the wet ingredients, mixing until just combined.
 Do not overmix.
 Stir in 1 cup of the chocolate chunks or chips.
-Fill each cup of the muffin tin ½ way.
+Fill each cup of the muffin tin to the top.
 Sprinkle the tops with the remaining ½ cup of chocolate chunks or chips

 - Store cooled muffins in an airtight container or storage bag at room temperature up to 4 days

 - To freeze, wrap each muffin individually in plastic wrap and place in a freezer-safe ziptop bag for up to 3 months.
 To thaw, leave at room temperature for 30 minutes or microwave for 1 minute on 50% power

 - Muffins are best served warm.
 Serve freshly baked muffins or warm in the microwave for 30 seconds on 50% power just prior to serving

 - To make jumbo muffins like those pictured in this post, use a jumbo muffin tin and be sure to check for doneness using the toothpick test, as these may take a bit longer to bake through